“Competition is always a good thing. It forces us to do our best. A monopoly renders people complacent and satisfied with mediocrity.” Nancy Pearcey

-When you decide to try advertising on Facebook, Linkedin, Twitter etc. you need to create your very first target audience.
-Especially for startup businesses, this can be very challenging.
-In this case, you can always take your competitors as an example.
+Unlike in the early days of social media, stiff competition and restrictive news feed algorithms dictate that if most brands want to ensure their content receives consistent exposure, paid to advertise is a must.
+When you decide to try advertising on Facebook, LinkedIn, Twitter, etc. you need to create your very first target audience.
+Especially for start-up businesses, this can be very challenging.
+In this case, you can always use competitors as an example.
+Facebook Ads, for example, will allow you to target those people specifically.
 Think about similar products and industries to yours.
 Who is their potential audience?

 In order to stay ahead in the game versus your competition , your social media feed needs to be filled with interesting and engaging content.
 What this consists of totally depends on your brand and what your fans desire.
 But for starters, it isn’t a constant barrage of self-promotional material.
 Instead, posts that educate, inspire, make people laugh or elicit a strong emotional response in another way, is a good baseline strategy.
 Of course, competitions, giveaways, and encouraging loyal fans – brand ambassadors – to get involved in other ways is always a good strategy.
 Ask them to snap photos, record videos, etc. and feature that in your feed.
 If you’re stuck for ideas, checking other brands’ pages can give you plenty of inspiration.
 As mentioned earlier, see what works well for them, then adapt and improve it for your own strategy.